 Then add a generous portion of vanilla Persian fairy floss on the top.
 You can stack it as high as you like or even drape it down the side.
 The Persian fairy floss is so delicate, it will flow beautifully over the glass.

 And voila!
 Can this festive fruit salad be any easier?
 The red and green of the fruit will tie in very nicely with your Christmas spread whilst the bright white vanilla Persian fairy floss just might conjure up bearded images of St Nicholas!
+No better fruit for kids and the whole family to enjoy!

 Red and Green Fruit Salad with Vanilla Persian Fairy Floss